 - Zucchini: Instead of apple, use shredded zucchini, squeezing out the excess liquid.

-- Crushed pineapple: Another addition in place of shredded carrot and apple is crushed pineapple (1 cup with excess juice squeezed out), these are often called sunrise muffins.
+- Crushed pineapple: Another addition in place of shredded carrots and apple is crushed pineapple.
+Use 1 cup with excess juice squeezed out.
+These are often called sunrise muffins.

-- Orange juice: Use fresh, unsweetened orange juice (or pineapple juice) in place of some of applesauce for citrusy flavor.
+- Orange juice: Use unsweetened orange juice or pineapple juice in place of some of applesauce for citrusy flavor.

-Allow the morning glory muffins to cool entirely and then store them at room temperature for 2 days.
-You can also store them in an airtight container in the refrigerator up to one week.
+Allow morning glory muffins to cool entirely and then store them at room temperature for 2 days.
+You can also keep them in an airtight container in the refrigerator up to one week.

-I FULLY endorse baking a double or triple batch of these healthy morning muffins.
-Especially when you can store them for up to three months in a resealable freezer bag.
-For healthy muffin recipes, thaw overnight in the refrigerator.
+I fully endorse baking a double or triple batch.
+Especially when you can freeze them for up to 3 months in a resealable freezer bag.
+Thaw overnight in the refrigerator.

 If you want to enjoy a warm muffin, you can reheat it for 30-40 seconds in the microwave.